bahrus/deframe/README.md

 ```

 This arrangement works nicely:  The script tag is only loaded once -- In the referring page if there is one, otherwise in the standalone page.

+## Options

+The deframe function has a second argument where you can specify options.
+For now, there is only setting -- whether to use Shadow DOM or not.
+By default, Shadow DOM is used.
+To avoid ShadowDOM, use:

+deframe('my-name', {useShadow: false})

 ## CSS References